carloskiki/icondata/icondata_hi/README.md

 # Icondata - hi

 Icon data from the *Heroicons* library.
-Every icon is packaged as its own cargo feature to reduce build times.

 Visit this [repository](https://github.com/Carlosted/icondata) for in-depth information.